How Much Does a Tooth Implant Cost in South Africa?

 A partial denture is actually meant to be the cheapest dental restoration available, with a dental bridge (and the corresponding adjacent tooth crowns) priced somewhere in between dental implants and dentures.

-See Also How to Buy MTN Shares in South Africa
+See Also How Much is a CT Scan in South Africa

 Are dental implants painful?